aanderse/LdapRecord.com/source/docs/connecting.md

 }
 ```

-> **Important**: Binding as the user will not persist LDAP connectivity.
-PHP is stateless -
+> **Important**: Binding as the user will not persist LDAP connectivity between requests.
-> which means a new LDAP connection is created upon every request to your application.
+> PHP is stateless - which means a new LDAP connection is created upon every request
-> LdapRecord **does not and will not store** user credentials to persist connectivity.
+> to your application.
+LdapRecord **does not and will not store** user credentials
+> to persist connectivity.

 ## Container {#container}